techworldwithmurali/kubernetes-zero-to-hero/README.md

 3. **Flexibility**:
    - They support a wide range of data types, including plain text, JSON, and even binary data encoded in base64.

+## Common Use Cases for ConfigMaps

+ConfigMaps in Kubernetes are versatile for storing various types of configuration data.
+Here are some common use cases:

+1. **Application Configuration**: Store application settings, such as database connections, API endpoints, or feature flags.

+2. **Environment Variables**: Set environment variables for pods, such as language settings or logging levels.

+3. **Database Configuration**: Store database connection settings, like database names, usernames, and passwords (note: sensitive data like passwords should be stored in Secrets, not ConfigMaps).

+4. **Application Resources**: Store static resources, like JSON or YAML files, that are used by applications.

+5. **Logging Configuration**: Store logging settings, like log levels or output formats.

+6. **Monitoring and Alerting**: Store configuration for monitoring tools, like Prometheus or Grafana.

+7. **CI/CD Pipeline Configuration**: Store configuration for CI/CD pipelines, like build settings or deployment targets.

 ### Accessing ConfigMap Data

 There are several ways to use ConfigMap data within your pods: